SeaaRaider/website/README.md

 <br>

 ## This project includes:
-- Home interface with a picture and basic text
+- Home interface with a picture and basic text 📄
-- Weather interface with box for weather search by API request
+- Weather interface with box for weather search by API request ⚙️
-- Documentation of customer requirements, test plan, manual test reports etc.
+- Documentation of customer requirements, test plan, manual test reports etc. 📋

 ##
 <br>
 <br>

-### Interfaces
+### Interfaces and API ⚙️

 Consists of Home and Weather interfaces.